manoa-bacefook/manoa-bacefook.github.io/overview.md

 ### Admin Page
 <img src="doc/roomniverse-admin-page.png">
-The Admin Page requires the admin role.
-It allows the admin to see all of Roomniverse's connected user, posts and roommate requests.
-The from the admin page, the admin has the ability to edit any user profile or request.
+Users with the Admin role can access all the posts, requests, and users to moderate the webservice.
+The admin has full authorization to remove or edit user posts so this role should remain confidential and mitigate potential abuse vectors

 ### Find Roommates Page
 <img src="doc/roomniverse-find-roommate.png">